IAmLuisJ/Grumbl/README.md

 # Grumble

 //  Grumble
-// Purpose: app to faciliate finding food
+//  Purpose: iOS application for deciding what to eat, and finding it nearby!
+Includes full map functionality and a custom gesture recognizer for swiping through food options
-//Version 1
+//
-//  Created by Luis on 7/6/18.
+//  Created by Luis Juarez